Enhancing ground-state interaction strength of neutral atoms via Floquet stroboscopic dynamics: Theoretical Model and Physical Mechanism

 Furthermore, Figs.~\hyperref[fig2]{2(b)} and \hyperref[fig2]{2(c)} present the analytical results of the unitary kicks and the numerical results corresponding to the quasienergy spectrum shown in Fig.~\hyperref[fig2]{2(a)}.
 The green line in Fig.~\hyperref[fig2]{2(b)} represents the effective coupling strength $\epsilon$ between $|ee\rangle$ and $|D_2\rangle$, corresponding to the quasienergy branch $E_1$ shown in Fig.~\hyperref[fig2]{2(a)}.
-The orange and blue curves in Fig.~\hyperref[fig2]{2(b)} represent the quasienergy periodicity relation $\epsilon \equiv \epsilon + 2n\pi/T$ for different $n$, while the orange line with circular markers represents the analytical results obtained from the unitary kicks.
+The orange and blue curves in Fig.~\hyperref[fig2]{2(b)} represent the quasienergy periodicity relation $\epsilon \equiv \epsilon + 2n\pi/T$ for different $n$, {where $n$ is an integer indexing the periodic Floquet branches~\cite{PhysRevLett.134.063602,8hkk-2c6d},} while the orange line with circular markers represents the analytical results obtained from the unitary kicks.
 Owing to the intrinsic periodicity of the Floquet quasienergies, the analytical results coincide with the $n=2$ branch of the Floquet spectrum under the $4\pi$-pulse condition.
 As $N$ increases, the $|ee\rangle \to |D_2\rangle$ transition becomes significantly stronger, analogous to the enhancement of dipole-dipole interactions in Rydberg atomic ensembles.
 The solid red line in Fig.~\hyperref[fig2]{2(c)} represents the effective coupling strength $\mu$ between $|gg\rangle$ and $|W_2\rangle$, corresponding to the quasienergy branch $E_2$ shown in Fig.~\hyperref[fig2]{2(a)}, while the orange line with circular markers represents the analytical results obtained from the unitary kicks.
 The green line denotes the numerical result of the Floquet theorem for the effective coupling strength $\lambda$ associated with the transition between $|ee\rangle$ and $|W_2\rangle$.
 We can observe that as $N$ increases, $\lambda$ and $\mu$ gradually decrease.
 This indicates that when the time scale $t_a$ is small, there exists a strong coupling interaction between the $|ee\rangle$ and $|D_2\rangle$ states, while the coupling from the $|ee\rangle$ to the $|W_2\rangle$ state is relatively weak.
-This result is similar to electromagnetically induced transparency, which prevents the transition from $|gg\rangle$ to $|ee\rangle$, thus evolving only from $|gg\rangle$ to $|W_2\rangle$.
+This result is similar to Autler-Townes splitting, which prevents the transition from $|gg\rangle$ to $|ee\rangle$, thus evolving only from $|gg\rangle$ to $|W_2\rangle$.
 Usually, ground-state interactions are relatively weak at micrometer-scale interatomic distances.
-In other words, our scheme indirectly enhances the interaction strength between ground states.
-In this paper, we use the QUTIP package in Python for numerical analysis~\cite{JOHANSSON20121760,JOHANSSON20131234}.
+In other words, our scheme indirectly enhances the interaction strength between ground states. {This induced strong coupling gives rise to a ground-state blockade, in which the simultaneous population of multiple atoms in the $|e\rangle$ state is effectively suppressed, thereby enabling the preparation of entangled states within the ground-state manifold.}